 Dental wax

 Dental wax is a special type of paraffin wax.
 It is also available in the form of emergency kits.
 Short-term dental repair with such a wax does not improve the visual appearance.
-But it does protect the soft tissues in your mouth.
+However, it does protect the soft tissues in your mouth.
+It can also temporarily reduce tooth sensitivity.

 At-home remedies for a chipped tooth